XKaguya/AutoReconnect/README.md

 # AutoReconnect

+This repository has been archived.For more information see: [AutoReconnect-Remastered]https://github.com/XKaguya/AutoReconnect-Remastered

 # English

 A plugin based on Exiled for SCP:SL.
 This Plugin allowed players who was accidently disconnected from server to spawn what the player was.